 summary

-This time we have posted a practical test review of medium-sized (40-50L) lightweight packs that can be available this spring.
+This time we've brought you a hands-on test review of a mid-sized (40-50L) lightweight pack available this spring

 - 4th place: Osprey

-There is a huge difference between a pack that is truly a perfect size and one that is not, so please make sure to have the opportunity to consult with us at the store.
-If the hip belt exceeds 10kg, the difference will be significant.
+There is a huge difference between a pack that fits properly and one that doesn't, so please make sure to ask at the store.
+If you are carrying over 10 kg, a hip belt can make a big difference

-- Place the center of the hip belt (almost dented) against the protrusion on the upper side of the pelvis and secure it with the belt.
+- Place the center of the hip belt (which is roughly concave) over the upper protrusions on both sides of your pelvis and secure it with the belt

-At this time, adjust the back length so that the base of the shoulder strap is around the upper edge of the shoulder blade. - Tighten the chest strap.
+and adjust the back length so that the base of the shoulder straps rests at the top of your shoulder blades. - Tighten the chest strap

-The height is the height that reaches the extension of the armpit. - Tighten the top stabilizer and bring the pack closer to your body and you're done.
+so that it is at the same height as your armpits. - Tighten the top stabilizer and bring the pack closer to your body.

-This is a tape that connects the top of the pack to the shoulder strap.
+This is the tape that connects the top of the pack to the shoulder straps.

-Be careful not to tighten too much, as the shoulder strap will pull up and slip.
+Be careful not to tighten it too much, as this will pull up the shoulder straps and cause them to slip.